Switch457/WeakS2Diff_SOD/SAM-PAG/README.md

     --output_path /path/to/crf_output
 ```

-We also provide our refined pseudo annotations in pseudo_gt folder.
+We also provide our refined pseudo annotations in folder: RGBD_dataset/training_dataset/pseudo_gt.

 ## Acknowledgement